 This post will tell you how to calculate your taxi fare if you take a yellow taxi in Bogotá.
 For tips on how to get a cab using a mobile app, please see my post How to get a taxi in Bogota – Taxi apps.
 For safety tips, take a look at 10 tips for taking a taxi in Bogotá.

-My top tip is actually to use Uber cars.
+My top tip is actually to use Uber in Bogota.
 If you already have the app on your phone from your own country (as I have in London) then it will work the same here.
 Just check the address of where you are and request a pick-up.
 It is practically the same price as a normal taxi and a much more pleasant and safer journey!

 How to calculate your taxi fare